rmraya/OpenXLIFF/src/com/maxprograms/converters/json/README.md

 - `idKey`: (optional) key of the value to use as segment ID
 - `resnameKey`: (optional) key of the value to use in the `resname` attribute in the generated `<trans-unit>` element
 - `noteKey`: (optional) key for values to be extracted as segment notes
+- `replicateNotes`: (optional) boolean indicating whether to include notes in all segments when there is more than one

 ### Notes